SC452 - FPGA Prototyping for Optical Subsystems

-The course is intended for the students and engineers who have background and experience in optical subsystems and optical testing but are beginners in the FPGA programming and FPGA prototyping of optical subsystems.
-The course is to give insights to participants on FPGA programming by going through materials that give near hands-on experience.
-Some of the topics covered in the course are as follows,
+The course is intended for the students and engineers who have a basic background and experience in optical subsystems and the design of DSP algorithms but are beginners in the FPGA programming and FPGA prototyping of optical subsystems.
+The course gives insights to participants on FPGA prototyping by going through lecture materials and by a demonstration.
+The course will cover the following topics:

-3) What can FPGAs currently do (types of resource blocks)?
+- What can FPGAs currently do (types of resource blocks)?

 Short Course Benefits: